envyen/docs/about.md

 <H2>I'm Naveen </H2>

-An Embedded Software Engineer by profession, focussed on Camera Developments & Computer Vision
+I’m an Embedded Software Engineer with a passion for Camera Development and Computer Vision.
 <p style='text-align: justify;'>
-With a decade of experience in developing embedded products.
-Continuing to work on designing and developing ideas to products.
-Acquired extensive experience in complete Product development life cycle from requirement analysis, POCs, Software Architecture design, Low-level development, Debugging, and Software release process.
+With over a decade of experience in embedded product development, I’ve honed my skills across the entire product lifecycle—from requirements analysis and proof-of-concepts to software architecture design, low-level development, debugging, and release management.
 <br/><br/>
-Lives with successful temptations of breaking open gadgets and tools.
-I love making my own devices, software, tools and enhancing existing ones as I feel right.
-Being a hardcore fan of the Opensource community, spent some time sharing ideas and helping out others.
-Loves photography, art, nature, and space.
+What truly excites me is transforming ideas into tangible, innovative products.
+Whether it’s breaking open gadgets to understand their inner workings or crafting my own devices, software, and tools, I thrive on creating and improving technology.
+<br/><br/>
+As a dedicated advocate of the open-source community, I enjoy sharing knowledge, collaborating on projects, and helping others bring their visions to life.
+Beyond work, I’m drawn to photography, art, nature, and the mysteries of space—finding inspiration in the beauty and complexity of the world around us.
+<br/><br/>
+Let’s connect and create something remarkable together!
 </p>
 <hr/>
 I am open to new challenges, connect with me on  <a href="https://www.linkedin.com/in/naveenkaruthedath/">Linked<i class='fa-brands fa-linkedin'></i></a>